antononcube/Raku-WWW-YouTube/README.md

 llm-synthesize(llm-prompt('Summarize')($transcript), e => 'Gemini')
 ```
 ```
-# This design review introduces LLM graphs, which orchestrate calls to large language models (LLMs) to support complex, asynchronous workflows.
-LLM graphs use nodes containing prompts or code (node functions) and can chain LLM calls, with outputs defined by terminal nodes.
-The discussion also covers features like listable templates, conditional execution, and the distinction between LLM functions and regular code functions, as well as the related concept of graph evaluation.
+# This design review introduces LLM graphs, which orchestrate LLM calls for complex workflows and asynchronous execution.
+LLM graphs utilize nodes, each representing an LLM function, and can be chained together, with dependencies defined through an association syntax.
+The system includes LLM graph submit for execution, and LLM graph information for static analysis, offering a powerful framework for building agentic workflows.
 ```

 ### Playlists